Schedule

 No classes

 • No classes.
 But I require you to attend the I.S.
 Symposium.
-Listen to a talk – or visit a poster session – for at least two history seniors and the seniors from our class.
-Ask them about some of the following questions:
+Listen to a talk – or visit a poster session – for at least two history seniors.
+Ask them a question.
+Here are some easy one?

 • What was their historical question?